 Between the many courses, you will be posted to units to further develop your skills and experience and receive on the job training.

-As your career progresses there will be an opportunity to study at Wellington Institute of Technology (WelTech) towards a National Diploma in Electro Technology, Level 6.
+As your career progresses there will be an opportunity to study further towards a NZ Diploma in Electronic Engineering, Level 6.

 After you have completed your trade training will be posted to one of the Army's operational workshops, located at either Linton or Burnham Camps.